MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/index.md

 - the latest version of Xcode
 - the minimum version of macOS required by Xcode

+For specific version requirements, refer to the [latest Xamarin.iOS release notes](/xamarin/ios/release-notes/).

 The latest version of Xcode can be downloaded from the [iOS Developer Center](https://developer.apple.com/devcenter/ios/index.action#downloads) (login required), or via the Mac App Store:

 ![Screenshot of Xcode listing page in Mac App Store](images/xcode.png "Xcode in the Mac App Store")